ReventKV/VaR-project-C-20/README.md

 It is a student project, so fell free to comment on ours mistakes

-Authors: Vsevolod Legnev, Kalenov Viktor
+Authors: Vsevolod Lezhnev, Kalenov Viktor